Last Updated on January 16, 2021 by Dave Farquhar

 Prep work for painting switch plates and outlet covers starts with taking it off the wall and cleaning the dirt and oil off the plate so your paint can actually stick to it.
 Even a dunk in the sink with regular soap and water is effective.
 I prefer to clean it off with alcohol or mineral spirits.
 They do a better job of removing oils and they dry almost immediately.
 In a pinch, I’ve thrown them in the dishwasher too.

 You may even find after cleaning it, you don’t need to paint it.
 But if you still want to go through with it, you need to start with a clean, oil-free surface.

 The best option: Plastic-bonding paint

-If you must paint them, the second best bet is to paint them with a plastic-bonding paint like Krylon Fusion or its Valspar equivalent for plastic–but clean it first.
-Plastic tends to be oily anyway, but decades of human beings touching them make it much worse.
-The plastic has to be clean for the paint to bond to it.
+The best option for painting cover plates is to use a plastic-bonding paint like Krylon Fusion.
 These paints chemically bond to the plastic, so they’ll tend to hold up reasonably well.
+Almost as well as plastic molded in that color in the first place.
 Always use a gloss finish since dirt sticks to glossy finishes much worse than duller ones.

+Painting switch plates with regular paint requires primer.
 If you can’t get the color you need in a plastic-bonding paint, clean the plastic first, then paint it with a good quality primer.
 Not wall primer–Rustoleum makes a special primer for plastic, but if you can’t find that, use a primer for metals.
-Let it dry according to the instructions on the can, then paint the plate the color you want on top of the primer.
-Expect to have to repeat the process in a couple of years, but at least if you do that, the paint will stick for more than a few weeks before it starts flaking off.
+Let it dry according to the instructions on the can, or 24 hours if in doubt.
+Then paint the plate the color you want on top of the primer.
+If people are going to touch it a lot, expect to have to repeat the process in a couple of years.
+But at least if you prime, the paint will stick for more than a few weeks before it starts flaking off.
 Again, use gloss for durability and cleanliness.